A collection of some of the most popular types of Asian bread, with a link to their recipes

 As Asia is a huge region, it's not possible to list every single type of Asian bread, but here are some of the most popular ones that you should make sure you try.
 They're super easy to make at home too, so there's no reason to wait!

-Chinese Bao buns
+Chinese Bao Buns

 Bao is a yeast leavened Chinese bun that is eaten both filled and unfilled.
 Unfilled bao buns are 100% soft, fluffy bread, whilst the filled versions can have anything from char siu (savoury filling) to lotus paste (sweet filling) inside.

 1 characteristic of bao is their pure white colour, which is thanks to the special Hong Kong flour used.
 Hong Kong flour is a super soft, highly bleached flour that has a slightly higher protein content compared to cake flour (8-10%.)
-(If you don't have Hong Kong flour, regular flour works too, but you won't get such snow-white rolls.)

-Asian flatbreads
+Asian Flatbreads

-Scallion pancake
+Scallion Pancake

-Turkish flatbread
+Turkish Flatbread

 Naan

-Naan is a chewy bread that is usually made in a tandoor, or clay oven.
 As most of us don't have 1 at home, these recipes, which range the gamut from sweet to savoury, have simplified the process for home cooking whilst not compromising on the result!

-If you prefer something more savoury, try the Keema flatbread instead!
-One great thing about Naan bread is that you can easily switch out the filling- if you're cutting down on meat, you can always stuff it with garlic butter or cheese instead!
+One great thing about Naan bread is that you can easily switch out the filling- if you're cutting down on meat, you can always stuff it with garlic butter, cheese or even Gochujang butter or mayo butter instead!

 Paratha

 Besides Naan, another popular Indian flatbread is paratha, which come both plain or with stuffing.
-Click here for the best Indian side dishes to serve with paratha (or naan.)

-Vietnamese baguette
+Vietnamese Baguette

 Which of these types of Asian breads was your favourite?
 Before you go, here are some of my popular Asian Recipes that you may be interested in: